 EU, UK unveil vast trade pact set to enter force on Jan 1

-The European Union and the United Kingdom has made public the vast agreement set to govern future trade and cooperation between them from Jan.
+The European Union and the United Kingdom have made public the vast agreement set to govern future trade and cooperation between them from Jan.
 1

 BRUSSELS -- The European Union and the United Kingdom made public Saturday the vast agreement that is likely to govern future trade and cooperation between them from Jan.
 1, setting the 27-nation bloc’s relations with its former member country and neighbor on a new but far more distant footing.